operasoftware/dns-ui/README.md

 Compatibility
 -------------

-The current version is only compatible with the experimental JSON API of PowerDNS 3.
+The current version is only compatible with PowerDNS 4.1.0 and higher.

-A branch exists that implements full PowerDNS 4 support, but PowerDNS 4 has [a serious API bug](https://github.com/PowerDNS/pdns/issues/4766) that greatly affects functionality of the DNS UI and can lead to data corruption.

 Requirements
 ------------